 The magic must be in the unlikely combination of German restraint and Italian expression.
 It is hard to describe, but the whole thing sounds eerie and lush, detached and yet somehow strangely comforting.
-Blixa Bargeld recites his oblique yet memorable lines in German, Italian and English, while Teho Teardo's classical violin does dramatic runs that transition effortlessly from avant-garde to baroque prettiness.
+Blixa Bargeld recites his oblique yet memorable lines in German, Italian and English, while Teho Teardo's classical cello does dramatic runs that transition effortlessly from avant-garde to baroque prettiness.
 The result is beautiful, imaginative and deeply strange.

 There is coldness to their music, but there is also playfulness.
 They inhabit these songs ever so comfortably.
 When Blixa half-whispers "Bella ciao, bella ciao, bella ciao, bella ciao ciao ciao..." at some point in the bizarre and hilarious "Bisogna Morire" (which you will end up singing along to before the end of the first listen), you sense the absolute joy of the recording process.